-Indicators: Subsequent Applications 1.
-Does the law provide for a specific procedure for subsequent applications? \square Yes \square No 2.
-Is a removal order suspended during the examination of a first subsequent application?
-3. Is a removal order suspended during the examination of a second, third, subsequent application?
-At first instance At the appeal stage Yes □ No Yes □ No
+1. bsequent Applications re for subsequent applications?
+Yes 🗌 No 2.
+Is a removal order suspended during the ex ⊠ Yes ⊠ Yes amination of a first subsequent ap No No plication?
+3. Is a removal order suspended during the exa ⊠ Yes ⊠ Yes amination of a second, third, subse equent application?

 Section 22 IPA sets out that a person who wishes to make a subsequent asylum application must apply to the Minister for permission to apply again.
-In 2020, 53 applications were made pursuant to s.22 IPA.
-The top five countries of origin from which subsequent applications were made were Pakistan, Georgia, Bangladesh, Brazil and Nigeria.269 In 2021, 38 subsequent applications were made.270 The top five countries of origin from which subsequent applications were made included Pakistan, Georgia ,Bangladesh, Nigeria and the Democratic Republic of Congo.271 The application must set out the grounds of the application and why the person is seeking to re-enter the asylum process including a written statement of the reasons why the person concerned considers that the consent of the Minister should be given.
+The application must set out the grounds of the application and why the person is seeking to re-enter the asylum process including a written statement of the reasons why the person concerned considers that the consent of the Minister should be given.
 The application is made in writing and there is no oral interview.
-The Minister shall consent to a subsequent application being made when new elements or findings have arisen or have been presented by the person concerned, which makes it significantly more likely that the person will qualify for international protection, and the person was incapable of presenting those elements or findings for the purposes of their previous application for a declaration and if the person was an applicant whose previous application was withdrawn or deemed withdrawn through no fault of their own and therefore they are incapable of pursuing their previous application.
-If the Minister refuses to consent to a subsequent application in a written decision, the applicant can submit an appeal to the IPAT within ten working days.272 The Tribunal shall make its decision without an oral hearing.
+The Minister shall consent to a subsequent application being made when: new elements or findings have arisen or have been presented by the person concerned, which makes it significantly more likely that the person will qualify for international protection, provided that the person was incapable of presenting those elements or findings for the purposes of their previous application for a declaration; as well as when the person was an applicant whose previous application was withdrawn or deemed withdrawn through no fault of their own and therefore they are incapable of pursuing their previous application.
+If the Minister refuses to consent to a subsequent application in a written decision, the applicant can submit an appeal to the IPAT within ten working days.312 The Tribunal shall make its decision without an oral hearing.